-The Bank's own funds, as at 31 December 2021 are €192.60m comprising the Tier 1 capital ('CET 1'), which includes share capital, the general banking risk reserve and retained earnings (Tier 1 Capital).
+The Bank's own funds, as at 31 December 2022 are €193.228m comprising the Tier 1 capital ('CET 1'), which includes share capital, the general banking risk reserve and retained earnings (Tier 1 Capital).
 The Bank does not hold any Tier 2 or Tier 3 Capital.

-Own funds data Own funds % of Tier 1

-€'000 capital
+€'000

-Ordinary share capital 183,220 95.13%
+Ordinary share capital 183,220 94.82%

-General Banking Reserve 6,000 3.12%
+General Banking Reserve 6,000 3.11%

-Retained Earnings 3,378 1.75%
+Retained Earnings 4,001 2.07%

-Total Tier 1 capital 192,598 100.00%
+Total Tier 1 capital 193,221 100.00%

-The Tier 1 Capital is comprised of issued and fully paid-up ordinary shares of €1 each, audited retained earnings to 31st December 2021 and a general banking risk reserve, which was raised to maintain the regulatory capital base and is not available for distribution.
+The Tier 1 Capital is comprised of issued and fully paid-up ordinary shares of €1 each, audited retained earnings to 31st December 2022 and a general banking risk reserve, which was raised to maintain the regulatory capital base and is not available for distribution.
 The Bank does not apply any filters and deductions in the audited financial statements.

 The Board, is overall responsible for the capital management of the Bank.
 The Board in turn has vested the 'Risk Monitoring Committee' and 'ALCO' to monitor and manage the identified risks.
 The Risk Monitoring Committee, in turn has delegated the responsibility for managing the individual risks to the Risk Department.
 This structure of management is to ensure that, the credit, market and operational risks in the Bank are managed within the overall guidelines of the Board and within the Risk Appetite Statement of the Bank.
 In the process, the Bank has assessed the resilience of the capital resources available, in extreme stress conditions and adverse events.
-The Bank's capital resources and retained earnings as at 31 December 2021, are sufficient to support the envisaged business growth in the year 2022.
-The amounts used above for capital adequacy are the same as disclosed in the 31st December 2021 Financial Statements.
+The Bank's capital resources and retained earnings as at 31 December 2022, are sufficient to support the envisaged business growth in the year 2023.
+The amounts used above for capital adequacy are the same as disclosed in the 31st December 2022 Financial Statements.